LLNL/shroud/docs/reference.rst

     Suffix append to name.
 Used to differentiate overloaded functions.
     Defaults to a sequence number (e.g. `_0`, `_1`, ...) but can be set
     by using the function field *function_suffix*.
-    Mulitple suffixes may be applied.
+    Multiple suffixes may be applied.

 Argument
 ^^^^^^^^